angusmaccuish/FRTB/MAR22.md

 To account for defaults within the one-year capital horizon, the JTD for all exposures of maturity less than one year and their hedges are scaled by a fraction of a year.
-No scaling is applied to the JTD for exposures of one year or greater.[1]
-For example, the JTD for a position with a six month maturity would be weighted by one-half, while the JTD for a position with a one year maturity would have no scaling applied to the JTD.
+No scaling is applied to the JTD for exposures of one year or greater.^[Note that this paragraph refers to the scaling of gross JTD (ie not net JTD)] For example, the JTD for a position with a six month maturity would be weighted by one-half, while the JTD for a position with a one year maturity would have no scaling applied to the JTD.

-TODO: Footnote 1

 Cash equity positions (ie stocks) are assigned to a maturity of either more than one year or three months, at banks’ discretion.